IsaiahJMurray/isaiah-murray.com/src/lib/docs/projects/egg-lathe.md

 ---
 title: Egg Lathe
-subtitle: Automated CNC-style lathe for decorating Ukrainian Pysanky eggs, from hardware and laser-cut parts through firmware and a desktop control app.
-Built for makers and digital artists who want repeatable, programmable patterns on curved egg surfaces, it combines STM32/Arduino-style motion control, serial command queuing, and Python/PyQt simulation and visualization of complex bands, grids, and single-line art.
+subtitle: An automated CNC-style lathe for decorating Ukrainian pysanky eggs, combining custom hardware, firmware, and a desktop controller app.
+Built for makers and digital artists, it turns parametric patterns and single-line image algorithms into precise motion commands over serial to an STM32-based motion system.
 slug: egg-lathe
 date: '2024-03-26'
 updated: '2025-10-12'